GluuFederation/docs-ce-prod/3.1.4/source/developer-guide/debug.md

     ```

 1. Open the following file in Eclipse: `/root/eclipse-workspace/basic.py`
+1. At first opening python file we need to instruct Eclipse to use specific interpreter.
+Here is few steps which we need to do:

+  - Press "Manual Config" button in dialog whcih we get after opening python file.
+  - Open "PyDev->Interpreters->Jython Interpreters"
+  - Click "New..." button in the right panel.
+Enter name "Jython" and specify interpreter executable "/opt/jython/jython.jar"
+  - Click "OK", than confirm settings by clicking "OK" again and press "Apply and Close" at the end.
+  - Next dialog is the final one where we also should confirm settings by clicking "OK".

 1. Specify Jython type and set the location to: `/opt/jython`
 1. Open basic.py in a file editor, and after the import section add the following lines to load the pydev libraries: